gkostin1966/opal-trello/README.md

 foo.toggle_class 'selected'
 ```

-There are also added convenience methods for opal-jquery:
+There are also added convenience methods for opal-trello:

 ```ruby
 foo = Element.find('#header')